 Gaining control of the building blocks of magnetic materials and thereby achieving particular characteristics could make possible the design and growth of bespoke magnetic devices.
 Progress in the synthesis of molecular materials, and especially coordination polymers, represents a significant step towards this goal.

 Coordination polymers, like the one shown on the left, are self-organising materials consisting of arrays of metal ions linked via molecular ligands.
 Here, the choice of initial components dictates the form of the final product, enabling many different polymeric architectures to be obtained.
 These materials are thus a possible route to successful crystal engineering and, as well as magnetism, a number of functionalities are being actively studied around the world, including gas storage, optoelectronics, and ferroelectricity.

 I use high- and low-field magnetometry to understand the balance of competing interactions in low-dimensional magnet systems constructed from organic and molecular building blocks.
 By working closely with sample growth experts, materials can be studied that are near-ideal realizations of model quantum systems, allowing the predictions of quantum theory to be tested in the laboratory.

 A full list of my publications can be accessed here.

-I am the PI on an ERC Consolidator Grant, that began in September 2016.
+I was the PI on an ERC Consolidator GrantLink opens in a new window, that began in September 2016.